nseibert/ldap/HTML Documentation/_sources/Configuration/Index.rst.txt

 The configuration file uses a Typoscript like syntax, the root element to be used is “ldapServers”.

-**Each server needs to have an integer as a unique id to maintain compatibility with database records.**
+**Each server needs to have an integer as a unique id (UID) to maintain compatibility with database records.**

 .. code-block:: php